INSPIRATION AND ADVICE

 By Eleanor Dunne, 12 April 2019

 Yep, it’s almost time to start thinking about outerwear again.
-Unfortunately, though, these transitional temps require a special sort of coat or jacket – something lightweight enough to stop the autumn sweats but heavy enough to protect from a potential chill.
+Unfortunately, though, these transitional temps require a special sort of coat or jacket – something lightweight enough to stop the spring sweats but heavy enough to protect from a potential chill.
 Here are six styles that cover both those requirements – and tick the seriously stylish box, too, naturally.

 We’ve been going on about animal print for a while now and we couldn’t leave it out as an outerwear suggestion.
 If you’re a minimalist dresser like the street-styler above, a snake-print mac is a great way to dial things up slightly while keeping the colour palette muted.
 Sssspecatular.